expaso/hassos-addon-timescaledb/README.md

 See also:
 https://docs.timescale.com/latest/getting-started/configuring
 for further tuning.
-Your Postgres.config file it located in the addon's data directory.
+Your Postgres.config file is located in the addon's data directory.

 ## Usage